Electric Reliability and Resiliency in Puerto Rico

 Since the 2017 hurricanes, the government of Puerto Rico has embarked on initiatives to improve the reliability (the ability of an energy facility or system to avoid power disruptions) and resiliency (the ability of an energy facility or system to recover quickly from damage) of the electric power system and its governance.
 These initiatives include taking steps toward privatizing aspects of the electric power system and diversifying the energy sources used for Puerto Rico's electric power generation.

-Since 2014, Puerto Rico laws that concern PREPA include Act 57-2014, which reformed PREPA’s governance and oversight, and subsequent acts such as Act 120-2018 and Act 17-2019.
-Act 120-2018 aimed to end PREPA’s monopoly over power generation, transmission, and distribution, and it provided for unsold assets to be operated by private companies.
-Act 17-2019 set renewable energy targets, including obtaining 100% of the island’s power from renewable sources by 2050 (with interim goals for 2025 and 2040) and ending the use of coal for power generation by 2028.
+Since 2014, several Puerto Rico laws have focused on the electric power sector.
+Act 57-2014 reformed PREPA's governance and oversight.
+Act 120-2018 aimed to end PREPA's monopoly over power generation, transmission, and distribution, and it provided for unsold assets to be operated by private companies.
+Act 258-2018 allowed for the formation of electric and energy cooperatives.
+Act 17-2019 set renewable energy targets, including a goal of 100% of power from renewable sources by 2050 (with interim goals for 2025 and 2040) and ending the use of coal for power generation by 2028.
 The law also prioritized enabling consumers to generate their own electricity and send excess energy to other grid users (known as net metering).
+Act 1-2025 removed interim goals for renewable energy and extended the use of coal through 2032.

-PREPA entered into agreements with private companies to manage some aspects of the electric power system.
+Pursuant to these laws, PREPA entered into agreements with private companies to manage some aspects of the electric power system.
 LUMA began operating and managing the transmission and distribution system on June 1, 2021.
-On June 1, 2023—two years after LUMA began operating and managing the system—LUMA stated that service interruption frequency had been reduced by approximately 35% and interruption duration by approximately 25% since 2021.
-Genera began operating and managing PREPA’s non-hydropower generation assets on July 1, 2023.
+On June 1, 2023, LUMA stated that service interruption frequency had been reduced by approximately 35% and interruption duration by approximately 25% since 2021.
+Genera began operating and managing PREPA's non-hydropower generation assets on July 1, 2023.
 PREPA continues to operate its hydroelectric power plants.

 In 2024, Puerto Rico enacted legislation amending electricity net metering program requirements and directed the Puerto Rico Energy Bureau (PREB) to begin a study to evaluate the impact of net metering and energy distribution no sooner than 2030.
-PREB is responsible for regulating, monitoring, and enforcing Puerto Rico’s energy policy.
-Net metering can be controversial because utilities may shift the costs of grid services from program participants to non-net metering customers in an effort to recover costs associated with providing electricity.
+PREB is responsible for regulating, monitoring, and enforcing Puerto Rico's energy policy.
+Net metering—widely viewed as a policy that favors small-scale solar projects—can be controversial because utilities may shift the costs of grid services from program participants to non-net metering customers in an effort to recover costs associated with providing electricity.

 Other Considerations

-In early 2024, DOE and others completed an assessment determining that Puerto Rico could transition to 100% renewable energy by 2050, but the rate at which energy projects in Puerto Rico can be designed, constructed, and completed depends upon a number of factors.
-These include approvals from PREB and the Financial Oversight and Management Board (or FOMB), which was established under the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA; P.L.
-114-187) to lead efforts to restructure Puerto Rico’s public debts (including PREPA).
-The FOMB has a responsibility in certifying fiscal plans for PREPA, among other activities.
+In early 2024, DOE and others determined that Puerto Rico could transition to 100% renewable energy by 2050, but the rate at which energy projects in Puerto Rico can be designed, constructed, and completed depends on a number of factors.
+These include approvals from PREB and the Financial Oversight and Management Board (FOMB), which was established under the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA; P.L.
+114-187) to lead efforts to restructure Puerto Rico's public debts (including PREPA).
+FOMB has a responsibility in certifying fiscal plans for PREPA, among other activities.
 In 2024, FOMB filed a lawsuit challenging the amended net metering law.
-Efforts to negotiate a deal to address PREPA’s debt continue.
-One key issue for some stakeholders is that Puerto Rico’s electricity rates are some of the highest in the United States.
+Efforts to negotiate a deal to address PREPA's debt continue.

-Other considerations may include how federal funding assistance has been implemented in Puerto Rico—some procedures rely on fixed-cost estimates limiting the number or types of projects that can be implemented as fiscal conditions change.
-Another consideration is whether actions by the Trump Administration—such as declaring a national energy emergency or Executive Order 14154, “Unleashing American Energy”—may introduce additional changes or flexibilities in approving and completing projects.
-In addition to executive actions, Congress could consider the effect of permitting on energy infrastructure projects—in Puerto Rico and elsewhere—and whether to alter permitting requirements or processes.
+Considerations may include how and at what rate federal funding has been implemented in Puerto Rico—some procedures rely on fixed-cost estimates, potentially limiting the number or types of projects implemented, given recent price inflation.
+Another consideration is whether actions by the Trump Administration—such as declaring a national energy emergency, implementing policies under Executive Order 14154, "Unleashing American Energy," or considering an application for a Presidential Permit for transmission connection between Puerto Rico and the Dominican Republic—may introduce changes or flexibilities in approving and completing projects.
+In addition to conducting oversight, Congress could consider whether to alter permitting requirements or processes for energy infrastructure projects—in Puerto Rico and elsewhere.
+H.R.
+2714 (119th Congress) would establish a task force to identify solutions and coordinate with relevant groups to address Puerto Rico's electricity issues.